 Silvia San Miguel (Surya) is an educator and a certified Sivananda Yoga teacher who studied with Swami Vishnudevananda.
 She integrates her studies of other wisdom traditions with yoga while teaching at Sivananda ashrams in Canada, India, and the Bahamas and in private venues in Montreal and Spain.

-Based on the Five Points of Yoga taught by Swami Vishnudevananda, you will learn effective short and long-term solutions to managing your Stress Response.
+Based on the Five Points of Yoga taught by Swami Vishnudevananda, you will learn solutions to managing your stress response.